 - Ask your general if you are more needed where you are and if they have plans for you.

-- Your General will either encourage you to stay or to aid you in pursuing the squad transfer by contacting the co-founder of your squad.
+- Your General will either encourage you to stay or aid you in pursuing the squad transfer by contacting the co-founder of your squad.

 - Your Co-founder will get with the generals over each squad

-Division Transfer Break Down:
+Division Transfer Break Down

 - Ask your general if you are more needed where you are and if they have plans for you.

-- Your General will either encourage you to stay or to aid you in pursuing the division transfer by contacting the leader of your division.
+- Your General will either encourage you to stay or aid you in pursuing the division transfer by contacting the leader of your division.

-- This is a transfer that members request to go to another Division or Squad for any reason.
+- This is a transfer that members request to go to another division or squad for any reason.